rselph/postclip/README.md

 # postclip

-Produce optimized crops of an image for several social media sites.
+Produce optimized crop of an image for Instagram.